 Thin creme fraiche (or sour cream) with a little milk and stir well.
 Stir in finely sliced chives.

 2. Apricot Sauce:

 Use an apricot jam that is not chunky and not too sweet.
 I used Trader Joe's Apricot Preserves.
 Thin the jam with a little water and stir well.
-Optional-- mix in a little Major Grey's Mango Chutney to add some tang.
+Optional-- mix in a little Major Grey's Mango Chutney or some Dijon mustard to add some tang.